Samreay/Samreay/_posts/2017-09-13-map-canyon.md

 {% include image.html url="/map_canyon/map_outline.jpg"  %}

-Then, I spent a fun time adding a base colour and texture, adding detailing, then shadowing, then the highlights.
+Then, I spent a fun time adding a base colour and texture:

+{% include image.html url="/map_canyon/map_colouronly.jpg"  %}

+Then shadows:

+{% include image.html url="/map_canyon/map_withshadows.jpg"  %}

+And then finally the highlights:

+{% include image.html url="/map_canyon/map_withhighlights.jpg"  %}

 I need to get better at the small details, and figure out what a wood bridge is supposed to actually look like!
 But for a first attempt for three hours of map making, it's not too bad.

 I hope!